rust-lang/book/src/ch10-03-lifetime-syntax.md

 }
 ```

-Here, we've annotated the lifetime of `r` with `'a` and the lifetime of `x`
+Here, we’ve annotated the lifetime of `r` with `'a` and the lifetime of `x`
 with `'b`.
 Rust looks at these lifetimes and sees that `r` has a lifetime of
 `'a`, but that it refers to something with a lifetime of `'b`.
 It rejects the
 program because the lifetime `'b` is shorter than the lifetime of `'a`-- the
 value that the reference is referring to does not live as long as the reference
 does.

-Let's look at a different example that compiles because it does not try to make
+Let’s look at a different example that compiles because it does not try to make
 a dangling reference, and see what the lifetimes look like:

 ```rust